AndrewNalley/note-taker/README.md

 ## Installation

 Make sure the npm package is installed.
 Run `npm start` and then go to the local host in the browser to interact with the application. (http://localhost:3001).
+Or, visit the site hosted by heroku: https://aqueous-springs-29735-51eb1397bb8e.herokuapp.com/

 ## Usage